luisvinicius167/mockstate/README.md

   }
 });
 ```

+> You cannot directly call a mutation callback.
+When an increment event is dispatched, the callback is triggered.
+To invoke a mutation callback, you need to call an action.

 ### Actions
 Actions are just functions that dispatch mutations. **All actions recieves the store as frist argumets**.
 The actions will be called from components.